AlinaaBharde/NexTrip/README.md

 - [ ] Adding features for rental car services, and providing the cheapest deals among different travel plans provided by agencies
 - [ ] Adding more transportation options, by trains, bus, etc.
 - [ ] Instead of using external APIs, real-time data can be fetched from web-scraping
+- [ ] Warning notification, if any flight, and hotel booking is cancelled

 ## 💸Applications